 The Media, Culture and Society Research Group inquires into the media within cultural, political, economic, historical and social context.
-The research encompasses various perspectives such as textual or visual analysis of media representations, social analysis of new media (Internet, digital, computer), identity formation, new communication technologies, mobile culture and audience studies.
+The research encompasses various perspectives such as textual or visual analysis of media representations, social analysis of new media, identity formation, new communication technologies, mobile culture, urban space and audience studies.
 The group has an interdisciplinary focus and regularly engages with a wider range of issues in cultural, textual and social analysis.
-There is an intersection of the humanities and the social sciences throughout the research and discussion of the media.

 This research area looks at the issues of ethnicity, equity, diversity and social sustainability with regards to refugees, young people ‘at risk’, the elderly, and popular media identifications.
-Some of these projects have been supported by federal funding.
+Some of these projects have been supported by federal funding, such as a “A hand up: Disrupting the communication of intergenerational welfare dependency”.
 Various approaches are employed from ethnographic, interviews and analyses of signifying systems.

-Content analysis, discourse analysis and audience (reception) studies research are carried out in the School with a particular emphasis upon research into the social and cultural dimensions of both new and old media as well as communication technologies.
-The School has been the base for a nationally-funded research project on the Internet in Australian family life.
-Recent analyses have been of the televisual experience of new television designs, pay television, female music videos, and discourses of sexuality in children’s television.
+Content analysis, discourse analysis and audience (reception) studies research are carried out with a particular emphasis upon research into the social and cultural dimensions of both new and old media as well as communication technologies.
+Research has resulted in internationally published books, such as Activism and Digital culture in Australia.
+A number of nationally-funded research projects have also been undertaken in areas such as the Internet in Australian family life and Digital Play: Social network sites and the well-being of young children.

 Please leave a comment about your rating so we can better understand how we might improve the page.